AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

   Display

-  -  Black screen on built-in display on boot -> Inject enable-backlight-registers-fix was required to resolve this.
+  -  Black screen on built-in display -> Inject enable-backlight-registers-fix was required to resolve this.
   -  Black screen on built-in display when rotating or connecting to external display -> This was due to using custom resolution to enable HIDPI resolution.
 Workaround is to set display resolution back to   its default in prior.
   -  HDMI port coldplug not working -> Workaround is to inject force-online property.
   -  NO 4K resolution via external monitor -> Set DVMT Pre-allocated to 64MB using modGrubshell as there is no option for it in BIOS.
 (Make sure to remove framebuffer-stolenmem property)